mit-dci/lit/README.md

 -resync

-try to re-sync to the blockchain from the height give in -tip
+try to re-sync to the blockchain from the height given -tip

 ## Folders